linmx0130/PaperNotes/notes.md

 * Authors: Lachlan Tychsen-Smith, Lars Petersson
 * Index: arXiv 1703.10295
 * Reading date: 31/03/2017
-* Categories: Computer Vision, Machine Learning
+* Categories: Computer Vision, Machine Learningp
 * Tag: Object detection

 This paper proposed DeNet, a real-time object detector based on estimating the corner distribution and sparse sampling.
 The estimation of corner distribution is produced by a deconvolution network, which follows the fully convolutional network structure.
 By matching two corners, the model is able to predict the probability of each bounding box.